 Today is a rest day in Saint-Lary-Soulan.

 Saint Lary-Soulan to Bagneres-de-Luchon 46 km - altitude 950m

 Today is an easy stage.
 The ride just includes the Col de Peyresourde.
 Bagneres-de-Luchon is a pretty good size village with many shops and you will have the chance to wash your cycling clothes for a few Euros in one of the many "liveries automatique".

 Bagneres-de-Luchon to Saint Girons 81 km - altitude 1500m

 Today's ride will include two really beautiful but rather difficult climbs right in succession: the Col de Menté and the Col de Portet d'Aspet.
 Especially the second Col will engage you, particularly with a couple of steep sections.

 Sant-Girons to Couiza 142 km - altitude 1850m

-The climbs of today are less famous but still challenging starting with Col de la Crouzette up to Sommet de Portel, Col de Py and Col del Teil Overnight at a beautiful medieval castle turned into a Resort/Hotel.
-Dinner (in the castle) is included Total distance 142km – climbing 1850m Climbs: Col de la Crouzette, Sommet de Portel, Col de Py, Col del Teil and Col du Portel.
+The climbs of today are less famous but still challenging starting with Col de la Crouzette up to Sommet de Portel, Col de Py, and Col del Teil Overnight at a beautiful medieval castle turned into a Resort/Hotel.
+Dinner (in the castle) is included Total distance of 142km – climbing 1850m Climbs: Col de la Crouzette, Sommet de Portel, Col de Py, Col del Teil, and Col du Portel.

 Couiza to Molitig de Bains 152 km - altitude 3400m

-The top climbs of today: the Col du Portel, Col de Coudons, Col des Sept Freres, Col de Chioula, Port de Pailheres and over the Col de Jau to the thermal town of Molitg-les-Bains.
+The top climbs of today: are the Col du Portel, Col de Coupons, Col des Sept Freres, Col de Chioula, Port de Pailheres, and over the Col de Jau to the thermal town of Molitg-Les-Bains.